ytgov/sights-and-sites-app/README.md

 export PATH=$PATH:$ANDROID_HOME/tools/bin
 export PATH=$PATH:$ANDROID_HOME/platform-tools

-### Generate keystore
+### Generate the Application keystore
+this key will be used by Google to sign you app releases.
+Once uploaded, this key cannot be changed.
 From `/android/app`, run: `$ sudo keytool -genkey -v -keystore release.keystore -alias releasekey -keyalg RSA -keysize 2048 -validity 10000`
 You will be prompted to choose a password.
 Keep it for the next step.

+### Generate Upload key
+This key will be used to sign your builds locally.
+This one can be invalidated and recreated if necessary (but not without Google support)
+From `/android/app`, run: `$ sudo keytool -genkey -v -keystore upload.keystore -alias upload -keyalg RSA -keysize 2048 -validity 10000`
+From `/android/app`, run: `keytool -export -rfc -keystore upload.keystore -alias upload -file upload_certificate.pem`

 ### Set keystore password as gradle env variables
 In `android/gradle.properties`, set the values of `MYAPP_UPLOAD_STORE_PASSWORD` and `MYAPP_UPLOAD_KEY_PASSWORD` to the password you chose at the previous step.